Star Awards for Top 10 Most Popular Female Artistes: History

-During 1994 and 1995, the Most Popular Actress award and Most Popular Actress were also awarded.
-It was a separate award from the 10 Most Popular Artistes award and was given out to the female artiste who topped the votes of the latter award.
-Tay won the award in both 1994 and 1995.
-In 1996, the Most Popular Actress award was retired, making Tay the only recipient of this award.
+In 1994 and 1995, the Most Popular Actress award was also awarded to the female artiste who topped the votes.
+Tay won the award in both 1994 and 1995, making her the only recipient of this award.

-Since 1997, the number of recipients for each category were expanded to ten and the award was renamed as Top 10 Most Popular Female Artistes.
+Since 1997, the number of recipients for each category was expanded to ten and the award was renamed as Top 10 Most Popular Female Artistes.

-In 2004, the Star Awards for All-Time Favourite Artiste was introduced during the 11th ceremony where artistes who had received the Star Awards for Top 10 Most Popular Male / Female Artistes for 10 times will be automatically be awarded and will also not be nominated in this category anymore.
+In 2004, the All-Time Favourite Artiste was introduced.
+Artistes who had received ten prior Star Awards for Top 10 Most Popular Male / Female Artistes were automatically conferred the title, and were removed from the nomination pool permanently.
+A total of 19 female artistes have since achieved this status and are no longer eligible to be nominated.

-In 2023, the Most Popular Rising Stars award was introduced for artistes who have been in the entertainment industry for five years or less, regardless of gender.
-Awarded artistes will be deemed as awarded Star Awards for Top 10 Most Popular Male / Female Artistes for the purpose of counting towards Star Awards for All-Time Favourite Artiste.
+In 2023, the Most Popular Rising Stars award was introduced for artistes who have been in the entertainment industry for five years or less.
+A win in this category will also count towards the overall Top 10 tally.

-17 female artistes have received the award for ten times and were given the All-Time Favourite Artiste award, and are no longer eligible for the running of the award.
-Amongst them were Zoe Tay, Fann Wong, Rui En, Rebecca Lim and Carrie Wong who have won in this category ten consecutive times since their first nomination.

 Eligibility

+Initially, only full-time Mediacorp actresses were eligible to be nominated.
+In 1997, a rule change allowed artistes from the variety sector to contest for the award.

-In 2018, the rules were changed to allow contracted and project-based artistes to be nominated and/or receive the award.
+In 2018, the rules were changed again to allow contracted, project-based and/or non-Mediacorp artistes to be nominated.

 Recipients

-Since its inception, the award has been given to 55 female artistes.
-Chen Biyu, Chen Ning, Paige Chua, Gao Mei Gui, Hong Ling, Tasha Low, Chantalle Ng, Denise Camillia Tan, Carrie Wong and Ya Hui are the most recent winners in the Top 10 Most Popular Female Artistes category.
+Since its inception, the award saw a total of female artistes being nominated, of which 53 artistes had won at least one award, and 19 artistes had been conferred the All-Time Favourite Artiste.
+Chen Biyu, Chen Ning, Paige Chua, Gao Mei Gui, Hong Ling, Tasha Low, Chantalle Ng, Denise Camillia Tan, Hazelle Teo and Ya Hui are the most recent winners in the Top 10 Most Popular Female Artistes category.

+Juin Teh is the most recent winner in the Most Popular Rising Stars category.